Wendy Williams Has Hired A New Manager In Place Of Ex-Husband Kevin Hunter

 Young has worked for a variety of different television programs, sometimes as a coordinating producer and other times as an executive producer.
 From 1996 to 2002, he worked for The Rosie O’Donnell Show.
 He later spent a number of years working as the co-executive producer for the show Martha, which features famed businesswoman and homemaker Martha Stewart.

 Just last week, Williams and Young were seen out and about publicly after finishing up an episode for her show.
 Williams has been fairly tight-lipped about the breakdown of her marriage and has made it clear on-air that she’s not ready to address the matter just yet, according to Fox News.
-However, she has been candid regarding her issues with alcoholism and discussed how facing her issues with addiction head on has allowed her to sort out other aspects in her life as well.
+However, she has been candid regarding her issues with alcoholism and discussed how facing her issues with addiction head-on has allowed her to sort out other aspects in her life as well.
 She also explained that she owes it to both herself and her son to take her life back and get healthy.

 “Everybody has things in their life that they’re embarrassed to share with the world, or they’re frightened to share with the world, or they’re not ready to share with the world.
 Addressing my sobriety, my addiction, head on has really helped me sort out every single compartment of my life.
 That’s all.
 I have a commitment to me and my son to come out of here better, stronger and faster than ever.”